mikebottone/js-dev-env/README.md

 ->ESLint is a linter: config format, choose built in rules, choose warnings (can still be committed) vs errors (stop development), plugins
 -> eslint-watch to check the files
-->can config in separate file or include in package.json -> when creating rules in the eslint: 0 = off, 1 = Warning, 2 = Error
--> lint script was added to the package.json to provide linting to the files after "esw" (eswatch) => command "npm run lint"
+->can config in separate file or include in package.json -> when creating rules in the eslint: 0 = off, 1 = Warning, 2 = Error, can choose from a list of many rules found online -> lint script was added to the package.json to provide linting to the files after "esw" (eswatch) => command "npm run lint"

 *TESTING and CONTINUOUS INTEGRATION (CI) with Mocha*